-Funding is needed to meet commitments
+Funding is needed to meet government commitments.
 The budget priorities outlined in this submission are relevant to many of the current Government's programs and commitments.
-These include the recent zero new extinctions pledge, the ongoing funding for a national landcare program, sustainable biosecurity funding initiative, Agriculture 2030, the National Biosecurity Strategy 2023-2032, and implementation of findings from reports such as the State of the Environment Report 2021, the review of the Intergovernmental Agreement on Biosecurity (IGAB), and international obligations for protection of Australia's nationally significant places.
+These include the recent zero new extinctions pledge, the ongoing funding for a National Landcare Program, sustainable biosecurity funding initiative, Agriculture 2030, the National Biosecurity Strategy 2023-2032, and implementation of findings from reports such as the State of the Environment Report 2021, the review of the Intergovernmental Agreement on Biosecurity (IGAB), and international obligations for protection of Australia's nationally significant places.
 This includes RAMSAR wetlands, migratory species, and the UN's Global Biodiversity framework and Convention on Biological Diversity.
-The Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) report is also expected to be released in 2023.

 Through these budget allocations, Australia will be on the front foot to respond to the threats that will be outlined within this report.

-It is positive to see the commitment of the Government to funding stronger biosecurity, with the Agriculture Minister's announcement of a \$134 million investment as a "first step".
+It is positive to see the commitment of the Government to funding stronger biosecurity, with the Agriculture Minister's announcement of a \$134 million investment as a "first step", and the Sustainable Funding Initiative progressing a biosecurity levy.
+Unfortunately, without a much greater commitment, with specific outcomes for environmental biosecurity, and funding models that charge risk creators first, the Government's commitments to zero new extinctions and the war on invasives will be nothing more than statements.